theharshpat/rustlings/README.md

-# Rustlings - my solutions to these exercises for rust learning
+# Rustlings - my solutions to these exercises while learning rust